 CO.
-No. Upon completion of this course, students will be able to PSO addressed CL CO-1 Recall the basic properties of real numbers.
-5,6 Re CO-2 demonstrate the knowledge of real functions, limit of functions and their properties 2,5 Ар CO-3 analyze the concept of differentiability of real functions and related theorems 6 An CO-4 evaluate the continuity, differentiability and integrability of functions defined on the real line.
-2,5 Ev CO-5 analyse the concepts of continuous functions and their properties 6 An CO-6 explain the concepts of axioms of real number systems, uniform convergence of sequences and series of functions, equicontinuity, compact and complete metric spaces, the Stone-Weierstrass theorem.
-1,5 Un CO-7 apply the concept of the series of real numbers and convergence.
-2,5 Ар CO-8 write fundamental properties of the real numbers that lead to the formal development of real analysis.
-2 Cr
+No. Upon completion of this course, students will be able to PSO addressed CL CO-1 recall the basic properties of real numbers.
+5,6 Re CO-2 demonstrate the knowledge of real functions, limit of functions and their properties 2,5 Ар CO-3 evaluate the continuity, differentiability and integrability of functions defined on the real line.
+2,5 Ev CO-4 analyse the concepts of continuous functions and their properties 6 An CO-5 explain the concepts of axioms of real number systems, uniform convergence of sequences and series of functions, equicontinuity, compact and complete metric spaces, the Stone-Weierstrass theorem.
+1,5 Un CO-6 apply the concept of the series of real numbers and convergence.
+2,5 Ар

 Semester I

 Core II Real Analysis

-Course Code: 21PMAC12 Hrs/Week: 6 Hrs/Sem: 90 Credits: 4
+Course Code: 21PMAC12Hrs/Week: 6Hrs/Sem: 90Credits: 4